Outburn-IL/foob-docs/configuration.md

 ### FumeTransformOperation component

-This component is responsible for the direct transformation of messages of types `FumeHL7Request`, `FumeCSVRequest` and `FumeJSONRequest` into HL7 FHIR format messages (Bundle or other resource types) using the FUME transformer.
+This component is responsible for the direct transformation of messages of types `FumeHL7Request`, `FumeCSVRequest` and `FumeJSONRequest` into HL7 FHIR format messages (Bundle or other resource types) using the FUME conversion engine.

 If the Production contains multiple instances of the component, all they will share the same FUME server as a medical data transformation service.
 The URL of FUME service endpoint is a property of Production.
-If you want to change the FUME service URL endpoint, please follow the instructions described in the chapter Production component.
+If you want to change the FUME service URL endpoint, please follow the instructions described in the chapter Production Component.

-To configure the component, register a new business operation of type `FumeTransformOperation` in Production, and then specify the following parameters:
+To configure the component, register a new business operation of type `FumeTransformOperation` in Production and then specify the following parameters:

 |Property | Description |
 |---------|-------------|